panoptesDev/Safecoin/docs/src/cli/deploy-a-program.md

 solana program set-upgrade-authority <PROGRAM_ADDRESS> --final
 ```

-`solana program deploy ...` utilizes Solana's upgradeable loader, but there is
+`solana program deploy ...` utilizes Safecoin's upgradeable loader, but there is
 another way to deploy immutable programs using the original on-chain loader:

 ```bash